heinu123/PlayIntegrityNEXT/Fp_Downloader.apk to use with play integrity by chiteroman/README.md

 The module checks automatically if the fingerprint has been banned every 30 minutes.
 You can set your preferred time in seconds inside "/data/adb/modules/playcurl/seconds.txt".

+If you don't want the auto-update feature, you can simply delete the file "/data/adb/modules/playcurl/service.sh".

 # Binaries

         - fp -> Downloads a working FP and fixes errors in the setup.